Aid - Federal Loans

 Direct Stafford Loans are low-interest loans for students to help pay for the cost of a student's education after high school.
 You must be enrolled as at least a half-time (6 credits) student to be eligible for a Stafford Loan.
 The lender is the U.S. Department of Education rather than a bank or other financial institution.
-The interest rate for the Federal Direct Stafford Loans is fixed at 4.45% for the 2017-2018 academic year for both subsidized and unsubsidized Stafford Loans.
-Subsidized Stafford loan eligibility is limited to 6 years for new borrowers of loans disbursed after July 1, 2013.
-The interest subsidy ends as of the last day of attendance for the loan borrower.
+The interest rate for the Federal Direct Stafford Loans is fixed at 4.99% for the 2022-2023 academic year for both subsidized and unsubsidized Stafford Loans.

-Federal Direct Stafford subsidized and unsubsidized Loans also have a Default Insurance Fee of 1.066%.
-The Default Insurance Fee is deducted from the loan before the funds are disbursed to the instituion.
+Federal Direct Stafford subsidized and unsubsidized Loans also have a Default Insurance Fee of 1.057%.
+The Default Insurance Fee is deducted from the loan before the funds are disbursed to the institution.

 There are two types of Stafford Loans: subsidized and unsubsidized.
 You must have financial need to receive a subsidized Stafford Loan.
 The U.S. Department of Education will pay (subsidize) the interest that accrues on subsidized Stafford Loans during certain periods.
 Financial need is not a requirement to obtain an unsubsidized Stafford Loan.
 You are responsible for paying the interest that accrues on unsubsidized Stafford Loans.
 Students must complete the Free Application for Federal Student Aid (FAFSA) in order to be awarded Stafford Loans.

 - Preparatory Coursework Needed to Enroll as Undergraduate = $2,625

 - Preparatory Coursework Needed to Enroll in Graduate/Professional Program if Student has a Baccalaureate = $5,500